Tooth decay: Teeth

-There are certain diseases and disorders affecting teeth that may leave an individual at a greater risk for cavities.
+Certain diseases and disorders that affect the teeth may increase an individual's risk for cavities.

-Molar incisor hypo-mineralization, which seems to be increasingly common.
+Molar incisor hypo-mineralization seems to be increasingly common.
 While the cause is unknown it is thought to be a combination of genetic and environmental factors.
 Possible contributing factors that have been investigated include systemic factors such as high levels of dioxins or polychlorinated biphenyl (PCB) in the mother's milk, premature birth and oxygen deprivation at birth, and certain disorders during the child's first 3 years such as mumps, diphtheria, scarlet fever, measles, hypoparathyroidism, malnutrition, malabsorption, hypo-vitaminosis D, chronic respiratory diseases, or undiagnosed and untreated coeliac disease, which usually presents with mild or absent gastrointestinal symptoms.

 Amelogenesis imperfecta, which occurs in between 1 in 718 and 1 in 14,000 individuals, is a disease in which the enamel does not fully form or forms in insufficient amounts and can fall off a tooth.
 In both cases, teeth may be left more vulnerable to decay because the enamel is not able to protect the tooth.

 In most people, disorders or diseases affecting teeth are not the primary cause of dental caries.
 Approximately 96% of tooth enamel is composed of minerals.
 These minerals, especially hydroxyapatite, will become soluble when exposed to acidic environments.
 Enamel begins to demineralize at a pH of 5.5.
 Dentin and cementum are more susceptible to caries than enamel because they have lower mineral content.
 Thus, when root surfaces of teeth are exposed from gingival recession or periodontal disease, caries can develop more readily.
 Even in a healthy oral environment, however, the tooth is susceptible to dental caries.

 The evidence for linking malocclusion and/or crowding to dental caries is weak; however, the anatomy of teeth may affect the likelihood of caries formation.
 Where the deep developmental grooves of teeth are more numerous and exaggerated, pit and fissure caries is more likely to develop (see next section).
 Also, caries is more likely to develop when food is trapped between teeth.